 Table 7.
-Contraindications 1-9
+Contraindications 1-10

-Contraindications Testosterone Contraindications Androderm [®] , AndroGel [®] , Axiron [®] , Fortesta [®] , Striant [®] , Testim [®] , Testopel [®] , Vogelxo [®] Men with carcinoma of the breast or known or a (all) suspected carcinoma of the prostate - (- / Women who are, or who may become pregnant, or who are breastfeeding. a (all) Hypersensitivity to testosterone or any component of the product a (all)
+Contraindications Testosterone Men with carcinoma of the breast or known or suspected carcinoma of the prostate а Women who are, or who may become pregnant, or who are breastfeeding. а Hypersensitivity to testosterone or any component of the product а